Jukebox History 1888-1913

 first filed for patent in 1891 by Edward H. Amet

-(associated with the Chicago Talking Machine Company) and later by Joseph E. Greenhill in
+(associated with the Chicago Talking Machine Company) and later by Joseph E. Greenhill

+places.
 In the small joints near the cotton fields, officially called 'juke-joints',

-the music machines now called 'juke-boxes' could be found replacing the
+the music machines now called 'juke-boxes'

-live 'juke-bands'.
-The origin of the term 'juke-box' can be found
+could be found replacing the live 'juke-bands'.
+The origin of the term 'juke-box' can be found in the following text on page

 The